As longer days, lighter evenings and the warmth of spring and summer sunshine begin, this can also mean the onset of dreaded hay fever season.

 - Traditionally it would have been recommended to consume locally made honey from bees that have pollinated local plants, supposedly building up a tolerance to local plant antigens.

-- Cooking with natural flavors of onions, garlic, cayenne pepper, ginger and turmeric and consuming omega 3 fatty acids found in oily fish, nuts, seeds and oils, are said to contain natural anti-inflammatory compounds.
+- Cooking with natural flavors of onions, garlic, cayenne pepper, ginger, and turmeric and consuming omega-3 fatty acids found in oily fish, nuts, seeds, and oils, are said to contain natural anti-inflammatory compounds.

 - Drink plenty of water – it is thought that histamine is naturally produced when we are dehydrated.

-Please review our business at: Yelp City Search Google + Angie’s List
+Please review our business at: Google Yelp Facebook

 Like us on Facebook/Connect with us on LinkedIn/Follow us on Twitter

-Make sure to forward to friends and followers.
+Make sure to forward this to friends and followers!